-I contributed to the House of Commons Transport Select Committee inquiry on rail journeys by providing examples of local commuters’ experiences of travelling on the network.
+Previously I have secured and led a debate in the House of Commons on the underperformance of GTR, and contributed to a Transport Select Committee inquiry on rail journeys by providing examples of local commuters’ experiences of travelling on the network.

 Work will include: replacing tracks and signalling and renewing key junctions; improving security to help prevent trespass; improving drainage in Victorian era tunnels to prevent water damage to electrical equipment; and shoring up cuttings and embankments to reduce the risk of landslides.